(Full) Pirate Attack video & Aftermath [Ep. 73]

 In the days following the incident, Sailing Supernova received a barrage of questions from their viewers and supporters.

-• Why No Mayday Call?
-Crew opted against using the radio due to concerns that it could alert other potential attackers within range.
-Instead, they used their Starlink satellite internet connection and their mobile phones to contact a friend who had already arrived in Grenada, who then alerted the Coast Guard.
+They feared a radio call could be heard by the attackers or their accomplices.
+Instead, they used their Starlink satellite internet and cell phones to contact a friend in Grenada, who then alerted the Coast Guard.
 They then contacted the Coast Guard directly.
-This decision was later validated by the Coast Guard themselves.
+The Coast Guard later confirmed this was a good decision.

 Conclusion